My passion is turning impossible dreams into reality.

 Mobility in town means two wheels, three wheels, and four wheels.
 At Venturi, we're just as interested in sports cars as we are in delivery vehicles.

 The Venturi Antarctica is formally presented to H.S.H.
 Prince Albert II of Monaco, before being deployed at the Princess Elisabeth Antarctic research station.
-The world’s first ever electric polar exploration vehicle, Antarctica is a unique machine that will enable scientists to reach research sites without polluting their working environment.
+The world’s first ever electric polar exploration vehicle, Antarctica is a unique machine in the world that enables scientists to reach research sites without polluting their working environment.

 With Venturi, Gildo Pastor racked up a host of world records: the 3,000 HP Venturi Buckeye Bullet (VBB) beat its own speed records year after year.
 Resembling a rocket on wheels, the vehicle reached 487 km/h in 2009, then 495 km/h in 2010 and 549 km/h in 2016, a record that has yet to be equalled.

 Gildo Pallanca Pastor created his own team to compete in Formula E, the FIA world championship for electric single-seater cars.
 The team immediately became the championship's official constructor in 2014, and is now competing for the seventh successive season, under the name ROKiT Venturi Racing.

 Still today, Venturi continues to set new records and world firsts: developing the first polar exploration vehicle capable of withstanding extreme temperatures (-50°C), setting distance and endurance records for electric vehicles without assistance…